michael105/minilib/doc/minilib.md

               write 0's up to src[n] when len of dest < n Please note strlcpy (borrowed from freebsd),
               which does the same,
-              but doesn't pad src with 0's.
+              but doesn't pad dest with 0's.
                (src/string/strncpy.c: 7)

 strrchr        char *strrchr(const char *s, int c);